Exploring the possibility of a complex-valued non-Gaussianity measure for quantum states of light: Minimum value of the measure

 \section{Minimum value of the measure}

-In this paper we define a nGM which is complex and therefore, proving that its real and imaginary parts are strictly positive, is unnecessary; Indeed, one can redefine the nGM as $|\mu[W]|^2$ which is by definition always non-negative and all properties in previous sections and numerical simulations in previous and next sections hold without any qualitative difference.
+In this paper we define a nGM which is complex and therefore, proving that its real and imaginary parts are strictly positive, is unnecessary; Indeed, one can redefine the nGM as $|\mu[W]|^2$ which is by definition always non-negative, and all properties and numerical simulations in Secs. \ref{sec:faithfulness}, \ref{sec:gauss_invariance}, \ref{sec:gauss_channels}, and \ref{sec:apps} hold without any qualitative difference.
 However, since we explore a new quantity, i.e., essentially a relative entropy between Wigner functions, we will undertake the task to examine the minimum value of the real and imaginary parts of $\mu[W]$.